IvoSpasov/SpeedHero/README.md

 =========

 TODO:
-- Fix the routes.
+- Add all posts page.
 - Clear comment form after adding a comment.
 - Proper validation.
 For the AJAX and comment input form.
-- Add "About" page.
 - Caching
 - Unit testing
 - 404 not found page
+- Think about better routes.